JuanCPinzonT/JuanCPinzonT.Portfolio.io/README.md

 Hi, I'm Juan Camilo Pinzón.
 This is my portfolio with projects I've developed in Python, SQL, and Power BI for Data Analysis.

 The technologies I've used include:
-- Python (pandas, matplotlib, numpy,seaborn)
+- Python (pandas, matplotlib, numpy, seaborn)
 - SQL (PostgreSQL)
 - Power BI, Excel